top of page

 The difference between the three heads of the relative clauses—namely, a complex arrangement, an arrangement, and this arrangement—is semantical.
 The latter’s contextual specificity (signaled by the definite determiner this) means that it does not need to be identified by the provided comment.

 In addition to using a specifying, definite determiner (the, this, my, etc.) with the headword, the markers that can trigger parenthetical postmodification also include the use of an identifying, and not merely qualifying, modifier(s) with the headword, or the headword being a proper name.
+For example, in the examples below, the modifiers contractual and franchise of the headword arrangement are identifying or pointing out, rendering its identification specific despite the use of an indefinite article.
+The modifier complex used in the example above is simply descriptive:

 We can think of such sentences as consisting of two separate sentences, each having their own focus positions and with the second clause having the effect of a supplemental comment, an afterthought.
-Any parenthetical constituent (e.g., a relative clause), which interrupts the flow of the main clause without significantly interfering with its meaning, triggers the so-called appositional intonation (parenthesizing intonation) .
+Any parenthetical constituent (e.g., a relative clause), which interrupts the flow of the main clause without significantly interfering with its meaning, triggers the so-called appositional intonation (parenthesizing intonation).

-5.15.
-Expressing Abstract Temporal Concepts:
+Expressing Abstract Concepts: “where” vs. “at”/“in” “which”

 🎵 When it comes to more abstract notions, the use of such relative adverbs as the place where, should be limited to the colloquial use.
 In writing, using the more formal in which can be more appropriate.